oracle/opengrok/Per-project-management.md

 ## Deleting a project

 - backup current config
-- remove any per-project settings - see [putting read-only configuration into effect](https://github.com/oracle/opengrok/wiki/Read-only-configuration#putting-read-only-configuration-into-effect)
 - delete the project from configuration (deletes project's index data and refreshes on disk configuration).
 The -R option can be used to supply path to read-only configuration so that it is merged with current configuration.
 ```
    projadm -b /opengrok -d PROJECT
 ```
-- perform any necessary authorization/group adjustments in read-only configuration (if any)
+- perform any necessary authorization, group, per-project adjustments in read-only configuration (if any) - see [putting read-only configuration into effect](https://github.com/oracle/opengrok/wiki/Read-only-configuration#putting-read-only-configuration-into-effect)